Dengue prevention starts at home

 Residents are being encouraged to clean up around their homes to help prevent the spread of dengue.

-Mackay, Isaac and Whitsunday region councils have once again joined forces to create awareness around the issue.
+Mackay, Isaac and Whitsunday regional councils have once again joined forces to create awareness around the issue.

 The campaign is part of an EHWIM (Environmental Health Whitsunday Isaac and Mackay) initiative.

-Whitsunday Mayor Andrew Willcox advised residents to familiarise themselves with the warning signs of dengue.
+Mackay Regional Council Mayor Greg Williamson advised residents to familiarise themselves with the warning signs of dengue.

-“Last year a dengue fever case was confirmed in Bowen,” he said.
+“Last year there were two locally acquired cases of dengue fever in Townsville,” he said.

 “The symptoms of dengue fever include headaches, fevers, aches and pains, nausea, vomiting and, in some rare cases, can result in death.